 To experience the feeling of swimming between the boundaries of the tectonic plates, you need to sign up for a snorkeling tour.
 Do not even think about swimming there without the proper gear or a skilled guide.
 It is not only illegal but also life-threatening.

 You will spend about 30 to 40 minutes in the water.
-The guide will swim near you, keeping an eye on you, taking photos, and is available to assist you at any time.
+The guide will swim near you, keep an eye on you, take photos, and is available to assist you at any time.
 They will lead you through the fissure.
 There is one guide for every group of six snorkelers.